Berimbau: In capoeira music

-There is no further general rule.
-Every master has his own requirements for the interaction between musicians.
-Some want all the instruments in unison.
-Others reserve uniform play for beginners and require significant variation from their advanced students, as long as the characteristic of the "toque" is not blurred.

 Tuning in capoeira is also loosely defined.
 The berimbau is a microtonal instrument and while one can be tuned to play a major or minor 2nd, the actual tone is approximately a neutral second lying between a whole and half tone.

 The berimbaus may be tuned to the same pitch, differing only in timbre.
 More commonly, low note of the médio is tuned in unison to the high note of the Gunga, and likewise for the viola to the médio.
 Others like to tune the instruments in 4ths (C, F, B flat) or a triad (C, E, G).
 Any tuning is acceptable provided it sounds good to the master's ear.

 There are countless different rhythms or toques played on the berimbau.
-Capoeiristas and masters engage in endless debate about the denominations of the rhythms, the loose or tight relations of any definite rhythmic pattern to a toque name, to speed of execution, and to the type of Capoeira game it calls for.
-Each group delivers its own definitions to beginners.